Fire-out half-boiled collection

 [Fire-out half-boiled collection HISKESHI HAN-TEN COLLECTION]

-In the fire extinguishing soul, "Japanese dress" is adopted in daily life,
+In the fire-out soul, "Japanese dress" is taken in every day,

-We propose a semi-dwarf that can express the modern "stylish" style.
+We propose a half-boiled bag that can express modern "stylish".

-Three types of semi-dwarf style of "aizen-dyed half-boiled".
+Three kinds of semi-japanese style of "Aoi-dyed hanto".

-Shirt type half-glaze appeared from the fire extinguishing half-boiled series.
+Half-sleeve of the shirt type appeared from the fire-out half-boiled series.

-While leaving the bag part of the classic half-sleeve, the sleeve has evolved into a modern shirt specification.
-The pocket of the chest and the side, the arrangement as daily clothes such as the use of chest straps, enters the bag with a square-shaped fire extinguishing soul and embroidery in the square character in the bag.
+While leaving the classic half-sleeved comb part, the sleeve has evolved into a modern shirt specification.
+The pocket of the chest and the side, the arrangement as daily clothes such as the use of the chest string are arranged, and it enters with the fire soul and embroidery in the square character in the bag.

-We propose a style that is adopted everyday and can express the modern "genuine" style.
+We propose a style that is taken in every day and can express the essence of modern times.

-In the Edo period, "Japanese dress" was once common in the Edo period, and since the Meiji era, it has gradually shifted to Western clothing, influenced by foreign countries.
-Now, it is a rare opportunity to wear kimono in everyday life, except for rituals, festivals, and events.
+In the Edo period, kimono, which was commonplace in the Edo period, gradually shifted to Western clothing after the Meiji era, influenced by foreign people.
+It is now a rare opportunity to wear kimono on a daily occasion, except for the extraordinary rituals, festivals, and events.

-AT HIKESHI SPIRIT proposes a style that allows you to express the modern "genuine" by taking into play the "Japanese dress" that comes from the design of hanten every day.
+AT HIKESHI SPIRIT proposes a style that allows you to express the modern style of "Japanese dress" that comes from the design of Hanten everyday.

-The fire extinguishers of Edo were engaged in the feathering of the semi-indigo of indigo dyeing with a strong strength against temperature changes and wear.
+The fire set-up in Edo was working on a semi-stained indigo dye with strong strength against temperature changes and wear.

-Such a fire-out half-boil is reproduced in modern times with the help of a dye shop craftsman who inherited the techniques of the Edo period.
+Such a fire-out half-boil is reproduced in the present age with the help of a indigo shop (dye shop) craftsman who inherits the techniques of the Edo period.

-Associating with nature that differs from climate, temperature, moisture and different nature every day
+Associating with nature that differs from climate, temperature, moisture and every day

-The finest indigo-dyed half-boiled koji filled with the souls of the artisans who make it through the process of going street.
+The finest indigo dyeing half-boiled, packed with the souls of artisans who make it through the process of going through the process.